rtshkmr/tp/docs/UserGuide.md

 ### **Adding country note**

-Before adding a note to Singapore, there are only two notes for Singapore,
+Before adding a note to Singapore, there is only one note for Singapore,

 <img src="images/country_note_view_ss.jpg" alt="Before adding a country note to Singapore" width="800" height="600">